What’s a BPO call center and what does it do?

 Not every company has the staff, tools, and skills required to meet their customers’ expectations of call center service.
 For example, 51% of consumers expect a response in under five minutes when they call a company, according to The Zendesk Customer Experience Trends Report 2020.
 But for a small eCommerce team, meeting this expectation may not always be possible.

-That’s where a BPO call center comes in.
+That’s where a business process outsourcing (BPO) call center comes in.

-BPO stands for “business process outsourcing,” which is the act of outsourcing some aspect of your business’s operations to a third-party vendor or service provider.
+Business process outsourcing is the act of outsourcing some aspect of your business’s operations to a third-party vendor or service provider.
 A BPO call center is a team of outsourced agents who handle incoming and outgoing customer calls for other businesses.

 If your business doesn’t have the bandwidth to adequately handle all your inbound and outbound calls, you may want to consider outsourcing.
 Read on to learn how a BPO call center can step in and provide excellent support.